 2 Consumer UWB Use Cases

-With broad availability of USB capabilities in smartphones from multiple manufacturers and ecosystems of compatible products on the market, consumer-facing implementations of UWB technologies are commonplace.
+With broad availability of UWB capabilities in smartphones from multiple manufacturers and ecosystems of compatible products on the market, consumer-facing implementations of UWB technologies are commonplace.

 2.1 High Precision Asset Tracking

 The most widespread adoption of UWB to date has been in asset trackers.
 While previous generations of asset tracking “tags” have used other technologies such as Bluetooth LE to provide users with a general location of an item, the addition of UWB provides accurate direction and distance information.
 UWB-capable tags come in multiple form factors and accessories allow attachment to virtually any item, including keys, wallets, handbags, backpacks and luggage.
 UWB chips are also being incorporated into electronic devices in addition to phones, such as tablets, headphones, chargers and battery banks.